 She then worked for the Navajo Nation, first in its office of Navajo Government Development, and later in its Office of Legislative Counsel.
 She performed legislative drafting including drafting the Navajo Nation business site Leasing regulations, the local governance trust fund, and numerous amendments to the Local Governance Act.
 She later worked at Fredericks Peebles & Morgan, focusing on both federal Indian law and sovereignty law, and simultaneously served as a member, then Chairperson, of the Navajo Nation Gaming Enterprise Board of Directors.

 King formed Martha L. King, P.C. in 2016 and after its first year of existence, was included in U.S. News & World Report and Best Lawyers ® as a Best Law Firm® in Native American Law.
-It will also be included therein in 2018.
+It will also be included therein in 2018 and 2019.
 Its practice areas include law drafting, policy drafting, employment law, tribal taxation, economic development, federal, tribal and state-tribal relations, local governance, land use regulation, intergovernmental arguments, contract, civil defense, administrative law, and other matters common to municipal governments including parliamentary procedure.

 Our Firm works with Boards of Directors and Management Boards in developing or amending governing documents for their businesses, including bylaws, operating agreements and plans of operation, and in observing corporate formalities and applicable ﬁduciary duties.
 It develops tribal codes or amendments to support business activity.
 It also develops employee handbooks and other internal policies and procedures, and provides advice on compliance with such documents.
 It reviews leases, contracts, sales and purchase agreements, general agreements and other business documents for clients.
 The Firm assists management in litigation prevention strategies, but when its corporate clients are sued, or they need to sue, the Firm litigates on their behalf.